vishvAsa/AgamaH/AryaH/hinduism/AchAraH/articles/holy-ground_Bakker/02_Studies_in_the_Early_History_and_Culture_of_North_India/21_Monuments_to_the_Dead_in_Ancient_North_India.md

 Since Lassen it has been generally accepted that this description of the Kali-yuga refers to the spread of Buddhist practices and the popular desertion of Brahmanical temples.

 This is not to say, however, that the composer of this passage was exclusively thinking of Buddhism.
 He might have lashed out at all pan-Indian practices frowned upon by the orthodox that involved the erection of monuments over mortuary remains.
-Ed

-. ūka  thus
+Eḍūka  thus

 seems to be a wider term than, for instance, stūpa, and it clearly has here, if not in all